TypesettingTools/SubInspector/readme.md

 Requires Microsoft Visual Studio 2013 Update 4 or newer.

+First, add a Windows `dirent.h` implementation somewhere on your path.
+[This implementation](https://github.com/tronkko/dirent) is known to work.
+See that project's README for specifics on where you can put the file.

 Launch the relevant VS native tools command prompt.
 Be sure that if you want a 64-bit built, you're using the one labeled x64.
 Then run the
 following: